-The carrying value of receivables and payables are assumed to approximate their fair values.
+The carrying value of receivables and payables approximate their fair values.

-Net assets attributable to unitholders' carrying value differ from its fair value (deemed to be redemption price for individual units) due to differences in valuation inputs.
+Net assets attributable to unitholders' carrying value differ from its fair value (deemed to be redemption price for individual units).
 This difference is not material in the current year.